 Argentina Lithium has acquired a 100% interest in over 13,300 hectares of the Incahuasi Salar and basin in Catamarca province.
 The Company believes Incahuasi is underexplored, and in particular supports conditions for quality lithium brines at depth.

 Location & Infrastructure

 The Incahuasi salar is located in the province of Catamarca in the high plateau (Puna) region of northwestern Argentina, at an altitude of approximately 3300 metres above sea level.
 The salar is located in a hyper-arid region, receiving on average less than 30 millimetres of rain per year, a necessary condition for the creation of evaporative brines.
-There is adequate surface area within the project limits for future processing facilities, including the construction of evaporation ponds on the salar.

 Access to the Salar is through a gravel road from the town of Antofagasta de la Sierra, approximately 34 kilometres to the northeast.

 The Incahuasi Salar is located in a North-South tectonic basin formed by extensional stress in the last 2 million years.
 The salar is limited to the west by the Calalaste Range which is formed by the Cortaderas Chicas Sedimentary-Volcanic Complex.
 This unit of Ordovician age consists of folded sedimentary, volcaniclastic and acid volcanic rocks.

 Fossiliferous turbidites from middle to upper Ordovician outcrop to the north and the east of the salar.
 These rocks form the Falda Cienaga Formation and the upper sedimentary portion of the Cortaderas Chicas Complex.
 The turbidite unit is overlain unconformably by Permian red beds of the Patquia de la Cuesta Formation.
 Fluvial sandstones, siltstones and conglomerates of Eocene age, called the Geste Formation, cover this unit.